Top 12 Mental Health Charities Making a Big Impact

 To help support StrongMinds, consider starting your own fundraiser or donating today.

-Mision: To protect emotional health and prevent suicide for our nation’s teens and young adults.
+Mission: To protect emotional health and prevent suicide for our nation’s teens and young adults.

 After Donna and Phil Satow lost their son to suicide, they founded The Jed Foundation to protect emotional health and prevent suicide in teens and young adults.
+Partnering with high schools and colleges, JED equips teens and young adults with skills by encouraging community awareness, understanding, and action for young adult mental health.

 JED’s programming over the last twenty years has had a major impact.
 More than 3,000 high schools, colleges, and universities use at least one resource from JED.
 JED has educated over 7,000 mental health professionals in suicide prevention.